plan2net/webp/README.md

 | 2.0.0         | Cleanup, optimization and bugfixes.
 |               | Added logging.
 |               | :fire: Renamed configuration options.
 Save the configuration again once!
+| 2.1.0         | Converted files larger than the original are removed and conversion will not be retried with the same configuration

 # Spread some love